Fydcoin/Masternode_Script/README.md

 When prompted to Enter your FYDCoin Masternode GEN Key.

-Paster your Masternode GEN Key and press enter
+Paste your Masternode GEN Key and press enter

 # Verify node status